Outsourcing has become very popular and affordable for businesses of all shapes and sizes.

 A challenge when outsourcing overseas is overcoming the barriers of communication, language and culture.
 Limited English skills, style of language and use of words may differ.
 It's important to consider whether it is beneficial to your productivity, or a hindrance.
 Take into account the time spent ensuring that nothing is lost in translation.

-Minimising costs should not be be about reducing quality.
+Minimising costs should not be about reducing quality.
 If your point of difference with your competitors is quality, it is important to ensure that outsourcing overseas will not lower your reputation.
-Paying for some one to do the work, and then having to constantly check and have work redone, is not beneficial.
+Paying for someone to do the work, and then having to constantly check and have work redone, is not beneficial.